SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 - /about.html

 ---
 Greetings!
 I'm Songhua Hu (胡松华), a Postdoctoral Researcher at [MIT Senseable City Lab](https://senseable.mit.edu/).
+Before joining MIT, I earned my Ph.D. in Transportation Engineering from the University of Maryland, College Park.
-My research explores the intersection of human mobility, urban sensing, and data mining, with a particular emphasis on Mobility Sensing and Computing, Network Resilience, Travel Demand Modelling, and Health Geography.
+My research explores the nexus of human mobility, urban sensing, and data mining, with a particular emphasis on Mobility Sensing and Computing, Network Resilience, Next-generation Travel Demand Modelling, and Health Geography.

-I'm passionate about seeking innovative solutions for complex urban transportation challenges using emerging sensing and modelling techniques.
+I'm passionate about seeking innovative solutions for complex urban transportation challenges using emerging crowdsensing and modelling techniques.
-I've been working with a diverse set of sensors (_Mobile phones, Traffic cameras, Floating cars, Social media_) using different modelling approaches (_Deep learning, Statistics, Simulation, Network science, Cloud computing_).
+I've been working with a diverse set of sensors (_Mobile phones, Mobile applications, Traffic cameras, Floating cars, Social media_) using different modelling approaches (_Deep learning, Statistics, Simulation, Network science, Cloud computing_).
-My work has been applied to various scenarios: _Digit-twin mobility system, Next-generation travel demand modelling, Disaster response, Social sentiment and perception, Travel behavioral economics, Mobility as a Service (MaaS), Traffic emission, Environmental justice, and Epidemiology_.
+My work has been applied to various scenarios such as _Digit-twin mobility system, Mobility as a Service (MaaS), Travel behavioral economics, Disaster response and community resilience, Social sentiment and perception, Transportation decarbonization, Environmental justice, and Epidemiology_.

 ***